Media Communications

 The following terms will be used in this policy:

-Media: the main means of mass communication (especially television, radio, newspapers, the Internet, and social media) regarded collectively.
+Media: the main means of mass communication (especially television, radio, newspapers, the Internet, and social media) is regarded collectively.

 Media accreditation: the formal recognition of persons who are working for media outlets and have qualifications and credentials.